jenpaulhus/group-actions-RS/Schema.md

-num_refined_pp    | integer[]| 1st entry is number of distinct refined passports for this genus, nth entry is for quotient genus n-2 num_gen_vectors   | integer[]| 1st entry is number of distinct generating vectors for this genus, nth entry is for quotient genus n-2 num_unique_groups | integer  | number of distinct groups of this genus nonabelian_only???   | boolean  | whether only nonabelian groups have been computed or all groups???
+num_refined_pp    | integer[]| 1st entry is number of distinct refined passports for this genus, nth entry is for quotient genus n-2 num_gen_vectors   | integer[]| 1st entry is number of distinct generating vectors for this genus, nth entry is for quotient genus n-2 num_unique_groups | integer  | number of distinct groups of this genus nonabelian_only   | boolean  | whether only nonabelian groups have been computed or all groups